dubilava/somalia/README.md

 dataset.RData contains all the data needed to replicate the results of the study.
 These data were obtained from multiple sources, and in most instances, have been manipulated to their present form.
 The data sources are as follows:

-- Conflict: Armed Conflict Location & Event Data (ACLED) Project, available at https://acleddata.com
+- Conflict: Armed Conflict Location & Event Data (ACLED) Project of Raleigh, et al. (2010).
+Introducing ACLED: An Armed Conflict Location and Event Dataset: Special Data Feature.
+Journal of Peace Research 47(5): 651–660.
+Data available at https://acleddata.com
-- Prices: FAO Food Prices Monitoring and Analysis database of Global Information and Early Warning System (GIEWS), available at http://www.fao.org/giews/data-tools
+- Prices: Food and Agriculture Organization of the United Nation's (FAO) Food Price Monitoring and Analysis (FPMA) Tool database of Global Information and Early Warning System on Food and Agriculture (GIEWS).
+Data available at http://www.fao.org/giews/data-tools
 - Roads: OpenStreetMap project via Geofabrik, available at: http://download.geofabrik.de/africa/somalia.html
-- Distances and Travel Time: Google maps, accessed on 4 October 2020.
+- Distances and Travel Time: Google maps.
+Accessed on 4 October 2020.

 ## R codes